Montana PBS: Translators

-Montana PBS is additionally rebroadcast over a network of nine low-power digital translator stations, operating one of the largest translator networks in the state of Montana.
-MSU acquired the West Glacier transmitter from Canyon TV in 2014 for the nominal purchase price of one dollar.
-In 2018, it acquired the five translators led by KSKC-CD (now K27MS-D), the public television station of Salish Kootenai College, and incorporated them into the network.
-Not owned by the network are additional translators run by TV districts.
+Montana PBS is rebroadcast over a network of low-power translator stations owned by MSU and translator associations, operating one of the largest translator networks in the state of Montana.
+In 2018, it acquired SKC TV, the public television station of Salish Kootenai College (consisting of five translators led by KSKC-CD (now K27MS-D)), and incorporated them into the network.

 The following translators rebroadcast KBGS-TV: